Madera County

 Programs

-The Probation Department is also responsible for operation and administration of the Juvenile Detention Facility.
-The Juvenile Detention Facility is a place of detention for juvenile offenders taken into custody within the provisions of Section 602 of the Juvenile Court Law.
-These young people are detained for their protection or the protection of the community, pending and/or serving final disposition of their cases.
+The Probation Department is also responsible for operation and administration of the Youth Correctional Center.
+The Youth Correctional Center is a place of detention for juvenile offenders taken into custody within the provisions of Section 602 of the Juvenile Court Law.
+These young people are detained for their protection or the protection of the community, pending or serving final disposition of their cases.
 Programs include temporary detention pending court disposition, holding for other agencies, and varying lengths of residential care.
-Treatment programs include full-time school within the Juvenile Detention Facility for continuation of education.
+Treatment programs include full-time school within the Youth Correctional Center for continuation of education.

 Correctional Academy Program

 To be eligible for the Correctional Academy, the Juvenile Court Judge must order a ward committed to the program under Section 602 of the Welfare & Institutions Code.
 The program is a collaborative effort between the Madera County Probation Department, Madera County Superintendent of Schools, Madera County Behavioral Health Services and volunteers.
-The program ranges from a twelve month, eighteen month or twenty four month commitment that includes advancement phases based on leadership and behavior.
-The program was developed from a correctional model for troubled youth based in part on military standards.
+The program ranges from a twelve-month, eighteen month or twenty-four-month commitment that includes advancement phases based on leadership and behavior.
+The program was developed from a correctional model for troubled youth based partly on military standards.

 The academy utilizes a combination of structure, discipline, physical conditioning and accountability in a nurturing approach in order to emphasize self-control and improve self-esteem.
 Once a youth has been committed to the academy they are referred to as cadets.
 There are three stages to the custody phase in which the cadets wear colored shirts according to their rank, from lowest to highest, green, brown and black.
 As the cadets advance in their rank they become eligible to receive additional privileges such as sibling visitation, community service details and reward field trips.